Monday, January 27

 by M. Presilla

 As always, this sent me down the research rabbit hole of hot sauce history, styles, and methods.
-However, no research on hot sauce would be complete with out some detailed background on it's primary ingredient - capsicums, more commonly known as chile peppers or just peppers.
+However, no research on hot sauce would be complete with out some detailed background on its primary ingredient - capsicums, more commonly known as chile peppers or just peppers.
 This is a nerd blog after all, and I actually wrote my college thesis on the dissemination of flora by the Portuguese empire, largely focusing on peppers.
 That C+ is long lost to time, but it was nostalgically comforting to read the abridged versions of what I once studied collegiately some twenty years ago.

 Peppers are native to the Americas, with archaeobotanists tracing their origins to the Eastern Andean lowlands and Western Amazon basin.
 Their heat or spice primarily comes from capsaicin, a chemical compound produced to deter consumption by mammals.
 Contrary to popular belief, capsaicin is produced by a pepper's placenta (the white, pithy core) and not the seeds.
 The seeds pick up a decent amount of the compounds given they're also produced by the placenta, but they're not the source.
 Capsaicin, and a few related capsaicinoids, bind to receptors on mammals' tongues and produce a burning sensation, causing most mammals to avoid them.
 It's a naturally occurring defense because when eaten, chile pepper seeds are destroyed by mammals' mastication and strong digestive tracts.
 Birds, on the other hand, do not have capsaicin receptors, and eat peppers with much aplomb.
 Birds also do not have teeth and their digestive tracts actually aid the germination of a pepper's seeds.
 A true symbiotic relationship with the birds getting a nutritious treat while their aviatory nature ensures the plants' wide and successful propagation.